Biodiversity

 ● Indicators and tools used to analyze sensitive locations

-● Number of sites located near areas important for biodiversity (within a 5km radius)
+● Number of locations located near areas important for biodiversity (within a 5km radius)

 ● Water stress assessment results